+The following members were present:

+- 1. ------: Chairperson

+- 2. ------: Members

+- 3. -----

-The meeting of the Examining Committee for Mr./Ms M.Sc.(Ag.)./(Hort.)/Agri Business Management Student RegNo majoring in a.m/p.m on The following members were present: 1:: Chairperson 2:: Members 3 The committee took note of the report of the external examiner Drrecommending the thesis for acceptance.
+The committee took note of the report of the external examiner Dr. -----recommending the thesis for acceptance.

 The final viva voce examination for the candidate was conducted by the members of the Advisory Committee.
 The performance of the candidates was Satisfactory/ not Satisfactory.

-The Committee recommends/ does not recommend unanimously the award of Degree of M.Sc.(Ag.)./(Hort.)/Agri Business Management to Mr./Ms 1.
-Chairperson 2.
-Member 3.
-Member The original report from the External Examiner is attached herewith
+The Committee recommends/ does not recommend unanimously the award of Degree of M.Sc.(Ag.)./(Hort.)/Agri Business Management to Mr./Ms.-----

+- 1. Chairperson

+- 2. Member

+- 3. Member

+The original report from the External Examiner is attached herewith